AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 There have been a number of previous attempts to do this, divided into 2 categories:
 Manga is often auto-colored via this technique.
 A section is manually colored and a "bucket fill algorithm is used Machine learning auto-colorization techniques are often pixel based.
 They work on real life jpgs.
-This is an attempt to combine the two approaches.

 ##First attempt - polygons